Last updated:

 Throughout the works, there is no access for pedestrians through the site, as there will be no footways, but access will be maintained for residents and businesses will remain open as usual.

-• Phase one: Starting on Monday 17 November and due to run for four weeks.
-There will be three-way temporary traffic lights on Easthampstead Road and at the junction with Heathlands Road.
-No road closures will be needed
+• Phase one: Work started on 17 November and ran for five weeks, finishing prior to the Christmas period.
+There were three-way temporary traffic lights on Easthampstead Road and at the junction with Heathlands Road, but no road closures were needed

 As the works progress, we will be able to provide specific start dates for each phase via our South Wokingham newsletter, as well as on our social media channels.